Strategic Management

 One Analytical Architecture.

-HRB Strategic Management engagements are grounded in 33 canonical domains organised across five sovereign-grade analytical clusters.
-These domains define the intellectual boundaries of the practice and the architecture of every strategic deliverable.
+HRB Strategic Management engagements are grounded in 33 canonical domains across five sovereign-grade analytical clusters.
+These domains define the intellectual boundaries of the practice and the architecture of every strategic deliverable, across the people who govern, the processes that execute, the products that compete, the priorities that allocate, and the platforms that connect.

-Select any domain to reveal the structural orientation of HRB's intelligence in that area and how it applies to strategic management engagements.
+Select any domain to read the structural orientation of HRB's intelligence in that area.

 Strategic & Institutional Architecture